csound/manual/docs/reference/opcodesReference.md

 [cpsxpch](../opcodes/cpsxpch.md) - Converts a pitch-class value into cycles-per-second (Hz) for equal divisions of any interval.<br>
 [cpumeter](../opcodes/cpumeter.md) - Reports the usage of cpu either total or per core to monitor how close to max-out the processing is.<br>
 [cpuprc](../opcodes/cpuprc.md) - Control allocation of cpu resources on a per-instrument basis, to optimize realtime output.<br>
+[create](../opcodes/create.md) - Creates a new instrument definition or new instrument instance.<br>
 [cross2](../opcodes/cross2.md) - Cross synthesis using FFT's.<br>
 [crossfm](../opcodes/crossfm.md) - Two oscillators, mutually frequency and/or phase modulated by each other.<br>
 [crunch](../opcodes/crunch.md) - Semi-physical model of a crunch sound.<br>